 The three-hour and thirty-three-minute delay in drawing our client’s blood proved to be helpful to our client.
 His blood was then measured at 0.076% blood alcohol content (BAC) and 0.072%.
 Under Vehicle Code § 23152(b), a person’s measured blood alcohol content is presumed to be the same BAC as when the individual was driving if the blood or breath sample is obtained within three hours of when the individual last drove.

-This would seem to be a logical argument.
+This certainly would seem to be a logical argument.
 However, such an approach has been soundly criticized as “junk science” by many of the most highly qualified blood alcohol experts.
 Such experts have strongly opined that such an approach is unreliable because it requires an assumption that the individual has certain “average qualities” based upon his age, gender, body fat percentage, drinking pattern, breathing patter, liver function, kidney function, hematocrit level and over twenty other characteristics.
 While this is undisputed, the DMV nonetheless often attempts to reverse extrapolate BAC levels.

 Our office explained to the DMV why reverse extrapolation was unreliable and should not be used.
 In this case, surprisingly, the DMV agreed and set aside the suspension of our client’s driving privileges.
 The client was extremely happy with this result.